 Puddles of water in the yard or a yard that feels spongy beneath your feet show that a major sewer line issue could be at hand.
 Sewer line repairs are essential if you notice this problem, as there could be a serious leak.

 A sewer stench in your home is another key sign that your sewer needs to be cleaned.
 If there is a clog, you’ll likely notice this odor coming from the drains.
 A sewer line cleaning can eliminate odors to make your home a more pleasant place to live.
+You may also notice gurgling when you flush a toilet.
+This is another sign that something isn’t right – you may have a clogged pipe or clogged drain, offset in your sewer line, root intrusion in your main sewage line or even a break in one of your sewage pipes.

 Contact Drain Terrier today to schedule a sewer line cleaning with our expert team.